elmapaul/DevopsAndDeploy/README.md

-Scripts to make life easier for Developers
+Used solutions for Automation work